 H&M issued this statement to The Washington Post; “We understand that many people are upset about the image.
 We, who work at H&M, can only agree.
 We are deeply sorry that the picture was taken, and we also regret the actual print.
 Therefore, we have not only removed the image from our channels, but also the garment from our product offering globally.”

-- The phrase “monkey in the jungle”; That should have raised many red flags for everyone involved – photographers, the model’s parents or guardians, H&M’s PR team, the campaign supervisors, the list is endless.
+- The phrase “monkey in the jungle”; On a black model, this should have raised many red flags for everyone involved – photographers, the model’s parents or guardians, H&M’s PR team, the campaign supervisors, the list is endless.
 It’s 2018 and we live in very charged times.
 Someone should have known that this wouldn’t sit right with consumers.
 It’s common sense at the very least.

 - H&M genuinely did not see an issue with this image (I sincerely doubt this).